 CFA vs CFP vs CPA: Which Credential Is Right for You?

-I hold both the FSA and CFA charter.
-I have also worked alongside CFPs and CPAs throughout my career.
-Each credential serves a fundamentally different purpose, and the right choice depends on what you want to do, not which one sounds most impressive.
+I hold both the FSA and CFA charter, and I've worked alongside CFPs and CPAs throughout my career.
+These credentials do fundamentally different jobs.
+The right pick depends on what you want to do, not which one sounds most impressive at a dinner party.

 Quick Comparison